deathworlders/online/content/books/deathworlders/chapter-02-aftermath.md

 "It's been out there that long and never spotted this thing?"
 Asked one of the other officers, Colonel Williams.

-"It's a big sky, sir."
-Bartlett told him.
+"It's a big sky, sir," Bartlett told him.
 "And no offense to the NASA guys, but it's an old camera, too.
 They had to point right at these coordinates to see it."

-"Besides."
-Tremblay added "We don't know how long that thing's been there.
+"Besides," Tremblay added, "We don't know how long that thing's been there.
 For all we know, it was only built last week."

 "Fair enough."
 Williams conceded.
 "But what are we going to do about about it?"

-"What CAN we do?"
+"What *can* we do?"
 Tremlay countered.
 "It took seven years for Cassini to get out there.
 We send a mission, they aren't coming home until their babies are going through puberty.
 We send a missile, even if we had a missile that can get out there, they'll see it coming years in advance.
-We've already got a robot probe out there but it belongs to somebody else." he shrugged.
+We've already got a robot probe out there but it belongs to somebody else," he shrugged.
 "We're being watched.
 And I'll be honest, that fact doesn't bother me too much."

 "Why not?"